-Many people dream about owning a country cottage or summer vacation home, but the reality is often a disappointment in one, unexpected way.
+Many people dream about owning a country cottage or summer vacation home, but the reality is often a disappointment in an unexpected way.
 When it’s all said and done, “too much work” is how many cottagers feel about their ownership experience.
 They probably won’t come right out and say it, but it’s often true.
 This is especially unfortunate since attractive, low-maintenance building strategies have never been more plentiful.
 The trick is creating a low-maintenance cottage that doesn’t look like something transplanted from the suburbs.
 One of the worst things that can happen to a beautiful rural place is when it degenerates into suburban architecture.
 Specific building materials – both old and new – can be used to walk the fine line between a cottage that looks like it belongs in a beautiful rural setting, and exterior design features that make few maintenance demands.

 Cottage Design Idea#1: Use Synthetic Deck Materials

 Composites are outdoor materials made of recycled wood and plastic, and they’re made into “lumber” that never needs finishing.
 Technically speaking this isn’t exactly natural, but the best composites look great, they fit right into a cottage setting, and they save you a lot of finishing hassles.
-Composites are terrific for decks, docks, verandah floors and outdoor furniture.
-The stuff you see to the left is TREX.
+Composites are terrific for decks, docks, verandah floors and even outdoor furniture.
+The stuff you see above is TREX.
 It’s one of many brands of composites.
-I first used it 15 years ago and it’s great.
-It even performs well on our swimming raft.
+I first used it in the early 2000s and it’s great.
+It even performs well on a swimming raft.

 Composite wood substitutes certainly have their place in reducing your cottage maintenance load, but do you have your heart set on some kind of real wood siding for your new cottage or addition?
 Consider cedar shingles as an exterior wall siding option.
-It is by-far the longest lasting, most weather-resist wood siding option available, as I’ll show you.
+It is by-far the longest lasting, most weather-resistant wood siding option available.

 Cottage Design Idea#3: Choose a Submersible Water Pump